 - Monitor, assess and facilitate the implementation of and compliance with the reporting requirements under article 7, paragraph 5, of the Protocol.

 The Committee may examine compliance issues and make recommendations or take measures if and as appropriate.

 The first reporting exercise under the Protocol was conducted during autumn 2009/spring 2010.
 It showed that a number of Parties were facing difficulties in implementating the Protocol, in particular with its core obligation to set targets and target dates.
 To respond to this situation, the Compliance Committee decided at its fifth meeting in June 2010 to enhance its facilitation and assistance functions, and agreed to enter into consultations with a number of Parties.

 At its sixth meeting in March 2011, the Compliance Committee outlined the main features for a new consultation process geared to help Parties implement their obligations under the Protocol.
 To help Parties in implementing the provisions of the Protocol, the Committee will, under the auspices of the new consultation process :

 - Assist Parties in developing an accurate analysis of their situation (enabling them to set targets under the Protocol),

 - Provide recommendations to the Parties on how to improve their situation

 - Assist Parties in seeking support from donors, specialized agencies and other competent bodies

 Consultations do not have an inquisitive nature, and will be initiated by a request from a Party.
 Sessions can be held in confidence, if so requested.
-More information is available at the Terms of Reference of the consultation process adopted by the Committee at its 6th session.
+More information is available at the Terms of Reference of the Consultation Process, as amended by the Committee at its tenth meeting.

 Another document, elaborated by the Compliance Committee and prepared with a purpose of serving both the Committee and the general public, is “guidelines on communications from the public” (Russian version).